 The Islamic holiday of Eid-ul-Fitr is celebrated by Muslims all over the world to mark the end of Ramadan, a month of fasting and prayer.
-In India, Eid-ul-Fitr 2022 is expected to fall on the evening of 02 May first day Tuesday, 3rd May.
+In India, Eid-ul-Fitr 2023 is expected to fall on the Saturday, 22 April first day.
 Although the date isn’t confirmed yet, preparations for the big day are already underway.
 Here’s a look at what you can expect from Eid-ul-Fitr in India.

 It happens at different times depending on the solar or lunar calendar so keep your eyes peeled!

 The Muslim festival of Eid-ul-Fitr is a time of celebration and thanksgiving following the month of Ramadan.
-This year, the festival is expected to fall on Tuesday, the 3rd of May.
+This year, the festival is expected to fall on Saturday, 22 April 2023.
 In India, Eid is typically celebrated with special prayers, feasts, and family gatherings.
 Many people also exchange gifts and visit loved ones on this special day.
 While celebrations may look different this year due to the pandemic, the spirit of Eid remains the same.
 It is a time to come together and give thanks for all that we have been blessed with.
 May this Eid be a happy and prosperous one for all!